 The word audit usually drums up feelings of anxiety.
 Nobody wants others poking in their business.
-When it comes to your phone, however, an audit might be your best path to privacy.
+However, when it comes to your phone, an audit might be your best path to privacy.

 The process is simple.
 Go through each of your apps and ask yourself one question: “Do I really need this?”
 Tap or click here for five apps you should delete from your device right now.